Cotgrave Country Park

 Risen from the site of an old Colliery, Cotgrave is an area of rolling terrain, book-ended by wooded hills.
 We developed from reclaimed land and pit heaps, which surrounded the old coal mine.

-COVID-19 (Coronavirus): Car parks at Cotgrave Country Park will reopen to the public from 16 May.
+COVID-19 (Coronavirus): Car parks at Cotgrave Country Park will are now open to the public.
 Please follow social distancing guidelines when visiting the park.

 - free admission and car parking